We use our proprietary methodology to produce these rankings. Learn more →

 The University of Hartford’s program is tailored for those interested in pursuing careers in consulting, human resources, and other fields that require knowledge of human behavior in the workplace.

-The 36-credit MSOP program can be completed in two years of full-time study or three years of part-time study.
+The 36-credit Master of Science in Organizational Psychology (MSOP) program can be completed in two years of full-time study or three years of part-time study.

 The curriculum covers group dynamics, organizational change, motivation and emotion, diversity and inclusion, leadership, and research methodologies.